 Pangea and continental drift are so fun to learn about.
 Earth’s surface has changed over time.
 Students will use fossil evidence to examine changes to Earth’s surface.
 Students will enjoy this great hands-on, research-based project to get students thinking about fossil records and how they help to show geologic changes over time.
-Parts of this can be used as a Distance Learning Packet.
+See more about teaching Pangea here.

 Students will learn about the theory of Pangea and Continental Drift through a slide show presentation.
 They will collect evidence from the presentation and their own research using QR codes or URLs.
 The students will then look at the fossil evidence and try to match up the ancient landmass pieces to see if they can form the supercontinent, Pangea.
 This activity with fossil evidence is really engaging!
 All you have to do is print it out and follow the directions.

 Students will reflect on the fossil evidence and changes to the Earth’s surface in interactive notebook flaps and folds and response pages that get them to think about the pros and cons of Alfred Wegener’s theory of Continental Drift.
 Students will determine the flaw in Wegener’s theory and be introduced to the idea of plate tectonics, subduction, and seafloor spreading.
 They will understand that materials like rock and earth are being constantly recycled through seafloor spreading and subduction.